Fate of Newberry in the Balance

 But the new project is truly massive occupying thirty-five hundred acres of additional land and will have disastrous consequences for the Newberry Springs area from blowing sand, as well as overuse and abuse of our other resources such as water.

 Not to be outdone, just down the road from the Daggett monstrosity there is another twelve hundred acre travesty planned for Newberry itself, just North and East of Minneola Road, having been titled Minneola Solar.
-Thus we are now faced with about five thousand acres of solar development
+Thus we are now faced with about five thousand acres of solar development, and throwing in existing solar development which was allowed because it 'already' existed in another form will bring the area occupied by such development to about ten square miles.

 The Daggett project is truly the linchpin for solar development in Silver Valley with its related devastation to areas of rural living downwind of these projects and approval for this project doesn’t seem far off unless Newberry can make a solid case against it.